Hafsa-Iqbal/Optimization_of_Probabilistic_Switching_Models_Based_on_a_Two-Step_Clustering_Approach/README.md

 This work is presented in SiPS 2020.

-This paper proposes a method for optimizing theclusters employed as discrete random variables in probabilisticswitching models.
-The proposed optimization facilitates obtaininga low number of discrete components while guaranteeing a highperformance at predicting and detecting abnormalities in timeseries of data.
-Our method is composed of a two-step clusteringapproach that first considers a partitional clustering to obtainan initial semantic representation of data.
-Then it performs ahierarchical clustering to decrease the number of clusters whilepreserving coherent models employed for predicting future timeinstances at the testing phase.
-Odometry data from a real vehiclethat performs different tasks in a closed, controlled environmentis used to evaluate the proposed method.
+This paper proposes a method for optimizing theclusters employed as discrete random variables in probabilistic switching models.
+The proposed optimization facilitates obtaininga low number of discrete components while guaranteeing a high performance at predicting and detecting abnormalities in timeseries of data.
+Our method is composed of a two-step clustering approach that first considers a partitional clustering to obtainan initial semantic representation of data.
+Then it performs a hierarchical clustering to decrease the number of clusters while preserving coherent models employed for predicting future time instances at the testing phase.
+Odometry data from a real vehicle that performs different tasks in a closed, controlled environmentis used to evaluate the proposed method.

 ### Resources
 You can use these codes with MATLAB 2018.